IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/ivi-services.md

 to provide an `IBinder`, use a `Messenger`, or define an AIDL interface.
 In addition, the binding is done automatically, and the service is ready to use when the `serviceReady` flag has been set.

-By default, Android services run in the main thread in the main process, whereas an TomTom Digital Cockpit service by default starts and runs in a different process.
+By default, Android services run in the main thread of the main process, whereas a TomTom Digital Cockpit service by default starts and runs in a different process.

 As service hosts are using the Android Binder framework to transfer data, they have the same